coderdj/kodiaq/source/options.rst

 Options are given in JSON format.
 If the ini file is not valid JSON it will be rejected.
 You can check if you write valid JSON by using a JSON validator, for example www.jsonlint.com.
+In our system we allow our web view to validate the JSON before putting it into the database.

 Option names must exactly match one of the pre-defined options (case sensitive).
 The arguments can be strings, bools, or numeric.